witnet/witnet-wrapped-wit/README.md

 # Wrapped/WIT contracts and CLI tools

-> A command-line tool and smart contract suite to wrap and unwrap $WIT tokens between the Witnet blockchain and Ethereum (as ERC-20 tokens), using specific RPC endpoints for each ecosystem.
+> A command-line tool and smart contract suite to wrap and unwrap $WIT coins between the Witnet blockchain and Ethereum, using specific RPC endpoints for each ecosystem.

 ## ✨ Overview

 This repository contains:
 - A **CLI tool** (`witwrap`) to interact with both Witnet and Ethereum RPCs to:
   - Wrap **native $WIT** coins from Witnet into **ERC-20** tokens on Ethereum.
-  - Unwrap ERC-20 $WIT token on Ethereum back into native coins on Witnet.
+  - Unwrap ERC-20 $WIT tokens on Ethereum back into native coins on Witnet.
   - Check out both wrapped and under-custody $WIT suppies on Ethereum and Witnet.
-  - Notarize **Proof-of-Reserve** reports on Witnet and then push it on-chain into Ethereum.
+  - Notarize **Proof-of-Reserve** reports on Witnet and then push them on-chain into Ethereum.
   - Get list of supported EVM testnets and mainnets.
-  - Get relevant info about the ERC-20 contract on the currently connected EVM network.
+  - Get relevant info about the ERC-20 contract on each supported EVM networks.
   - Get history of transfer, wrap and unwrap transactions.
   - Measure actual time taken by cross-chain transactions.